Bombay Castle (1792 EIC ship)

-Bombay Castle was launched in 1792 as an East Indiaman.
-She made six voyages for the British East India Company (EIC) before she was sold in 1807 for breaking up.
+Bombay Castle was launched in 1792, as an East Indiaman.
+She made six voyages for the British East India Company (EIC) before she was sold in 1807, for breaking up.
 In addition to carrying cargo for the EIC, she transported troops in one campaign, participated in a naval action in which she helped capture a French frigate, and played a leading role in an encounter between the French Navy and a fleet of East Indiamen in which the East Indiamen succeeded in bluffing the French to withdraw.

 Career

 EIC voyage #1 (1793–1794)

 Captain Alexander Montgomerie sailed from The Downs on 14 January 1793, bound for Bombay and China.
-Bombay Castle was at Madeira on 6 February and reached Bombay on 14 May.
-She was at Malacca on 22 August and arrived at Whampoa anchorage on 12 September.
-Homeward bound, she crossed the Second Bar on 6 November and reached St Helena on 11 April 1794.
-She was at Galway on 19 July and arrived at Long Reach on 31 August.
+Bombay Castle was at Madeira on 6 February, and reached Bombay on 14 May.
+She was at Malacca on 22 August, and arrived at Whampoa anchorage on 12 September.
+Homeward bound, she crossed the Second Bar on 6 November, and reached St Helena on 11 April 1794.
+She was at Galway on 19 July, and arrived at Long Reach on 31 August.

 EIC voyage #2 (1795–1797)

 War with France had commenced shortly after Bombay Castle had left on her first voyage.
 Captain John Hamilton acquired a letter of marque on 26 February 1795.
 He sailed Bombay Castle for Bombay and China.
 She was part of a convoy of Indiamen that were bringing General Alured Clarke and his troops for the invasion of the Cape Colony.

 The fleet rendezvoused at St Salvadore.

 Bombay Castle sailed on 13 July, together with the other Indiamen, and under the escort of Sphinx.
 However, Sphinx ran into Warren Hastings and both vessels returned to port, Exeter accompanying them.

 Bombay Castle and the fleet reached the Cape of Good Hope on 3 September.

-After her service at the Cape was over, Bombay Castle resumed her voyage and reached Bombay on 4 January 1796 Bombay.
-She visited Calicut 29 January and Colombo on 12 February before returning to Bombay on 21 March.
-She then sailed for China, reaching Malacca on 16 June and arriving at Whampoa on 6 July.
+After her service at the Cape was over, Bombay Castle resumed her voyage and reached Bombay on 4 January 1796.
+She visited Calicut 29 January, and Colombo on 12 February, before returning to Bombay on 21 March.
+She then sailed for China, reaching Malacca on 16 June, and arriving at Whampoa on 6 July.
 Homeward bound, she crossed the Second Bar on 12 November, and was at Macao on 2 January 1797.
 She was at Penang on 27 January, the Cape on 4 April, and St Helena on 28 April.
 She arrived at Long Reach on 28 July.

-In March 1806 the commander, officers, and crew of Bombay Castle shared in the award of prize money for the capture on 16 September 1795 of the Cape, and the capture on 16 February 1796 of Columbo.
+In March 1806, the commander, officers, and crew of Bombay Castle shared in the award of prize money for the capture on 16 September 1795, of the Cape, and the capture on 16 February 1796, of Columbo.